 Family classifications follow APG IV for angiosperms, PPG I (J. Syst.
 Evol.
-54:563?603.
-2016.) for pteridophytes, and Christenhusz et al. (Phytotaxa 19:55?70.
+54:563-603.
+2016.) for pteridophytes, and Christenhusz et al. (Phytotaxa 19:55-70.
 2011.) for gymnosperms, with a few exceptions.
 Nomenclature and synonymy at the rank of genus and below follows the 2nd Edition of the Flora of the Pacific Northwest except where superceded by new information.

-Accepted names are indicated with blue font; synonyms with black font.
-Native species and infraspecies are marked with boldface font.
+Accepted names are indicated with blue type, synonyms with gray type.
+Native species and infraspecies are marked with bold-face type.
+Non-native and introduced taxa are preceded by an asterisk.